orangespaceman/tanmt/docs/developer-setup-backend.md

 ### Social media accounts

-The site can post new pictures to Twitter, Instagram and Facebook.
+The site can post new pictures to Twitter and Facebook.
 To do this, accounts/apps need to be set up for both social networks.
 The relevant access details for these accounts should then be added into the config files.

 #### Twitter

 * [Register a new app](https://developer.twitter.com/) with the relevant twitter account - take a note of the four different keys listed below, and make sure the app has read and write access.
 (Give it read and write access before creating your access tokens so they share this access, to check see [here](https://twitter.com/settings/applications))

-#### Instagram

-Set up a new account and add the username and password to the `.env` file

 #### Facebook